 Flexibility for Revision

-The budget is generally not revised once it is made as it, later on, compares the actual performance to find out the variance; hence it is not much flexible.
-In contrast, the forecasting is quite flexible and revised as specific trends change in the market to consider them into your forecasted revenue and expenses.
+The budget is generally not revised once it is made as it, later on, compares the actual performance to find out the variance; hence it is not very flexible.
+In contrast, the forecasting is quite flexible and revised as specific trends change in the market to consider them in your forecasted revenue and expenses.

 A budget is a tool to control your financial and operational performance, whereas a forecasted revenue can be used to develop your budgeted financials.